 Can I use Chocolate Chips instead of Melting Chocolates to make Buckeye Candy?

-Use a toothpic to dip the peanut butter balls in the melted chocolate, taking care to leave a circle of the peanut butter visible at the top of the candy.
+Use a toothpick to dip the peanut butter balls in the melted chocolate, taking care to leave a circle of the peanut butter visible at the top of the buckeye.

-Let most of the chocolate drip off of the peanut butter ball so you don't end up with a big puddle of chocolate at the bottom of the candy.
+Let excess chocolate drip off of the peanut butter ball so you don't end up with a big puddle of chocolate at the bottom of the candy.
 I'm still working on this and a bunch of my buckeyes definitely have little chocolate feet.
 At least they're still delicious!

 Put in the fridge to set the chocolate.